tungs/timesnap/README.md

 * <a name="cli-options-bottom" href="#cli-options-bottom">#</a> Bottom: `-b`, `--bottom` *pixels*
     * Bottom edge of capture, in pixels.
 Ignored if `height` is specified.
 * <a name="cli-options-load-delay" href="#cli-options-load-delay">#</a> Load Delay: `--load-delay` *n seconds*
-    * Wait *n real seconds* after loading.
+    * Waits *n real seconds* after loading the page before starting to capture.
 * <a name="cli-options-quiet" href="#cli-options-quiet">#</a> Quiet: `-q`, `--quiet`
-    * Suppress console logging.
+    * Suppresses console logging.
 * <a name="cli-options-version" href="#cli-options-version">#</a> Version: `-v`, `--version`
-    * Display version information.
+    * Displays version information.
 Immediately exits.
 * <a name="cli-options-help" href="#cli-options-help">#</a> Help: `-h`, `--help`
-    * Display command line options.
+    * Displays command line options.
 Immediately exits.

 ## <a name="node-use" href="#node-use">#</a> From Node.js
 **timesnap** can also be included as a library inside Node.js programs.